-An interesting roundup of launches this week; apparently the vendor side has wised up to the pesky fact that building a private cloud infrastructure gets you…a bunch of virtual servers you can
+An interesting roundup of launches this week; apparently the vendor side has wised up to the pesky fact that building a private cloud infrastructure gets you…a bunch of virtual servers you can turn on and off.
+It doesn't actually help you do anything productive, it just offers a tidy automated platform and a way to tell your boss that "yes, we are 'doing cloud,' no, we are not using ACME Public Cloud, your vacation pictures are safe."

 It's a mildly incestuous bunch too: Opscode, run by former Amazon.com website honcho Jesse Robbins, has announced Private Chef, which will be delivered in a hardware appliance (yes, really).
 It's a clone of Opscode's infrastructure scripting automation software, Chef, that will handle your virtual infrastructure in house.
 Jesse, if you're reading, I hereby nominate "Cafeteria Chef" for a budget virtual version of Opscode I can run (get it myself) and "Gyro Cart Chef" for the mobile development version.
 The possibilities are endless.